openwallet-foundation/project-proposals/projects/credhub.md

 Yes, when I am offline, I do not have access to my data anymore.
 But beside that the user experience is great!

-The crehub project is a typescript based monorepo, using [nx](https://nx.dev) to manage multiple components.
+The credhub project is a typescript based monorepo, using [nx](https://nx.dev) to manage multiple components.
 Compared to other approaches, it also comes with an issuer and verifier service to issue and verify credentials.

 ## Clients
 There are two clients that can be used to interact with a cloud wallet